In this article, you can find a simple free tutoring contract, which you can download for free.

 Today, more than ever before, academic performance plays an indispensable role in determining if students qualify to attend their preferred school and pursue the university degrees of their dreams.
 As a result, private tutoring has become more popular as more and more students strive to better their grades.

-During this boom, there is a need for tutoring services, and private tutors need to focus on the legal part of this trade to ensure a seamless operation of their business.
+During this boom, there is a need for tutor management tools that help tutors to manage their private tutoring business and its administrative tasks.
+Private tutors also need to focus on the legal part of this trade to ensure a seamless operation of their business.
 It is vital to have a binding agreement in the form of a contract spelling out the nature of your students (or parents) engagement.

 Simple Tutoring Contract – Agreement Form (Template)